-A performance appraisal is defined as: a process where a manager evaluates and provides feedback on employee job performance, including steps to improve or redirect activities as needed.
+A performance appraisal is a process where a manager evaluates and provides feedback on employee job performance, including steps to improve or redirect activities as needed.

-Commonly seen as an important way to help staff members improve their performance and as a platform to present rewards and/or recognition, it seems surprising that most employees and managers alike dread them.
+Commonly seen as an important way to help staff members improve their performance and as a platform to present rewards and recognition, it seems surprising that most employees and managers dread them.

 For many employees, a face-to-face performance review is the most stressful work conversation they’ll have all year.
 For managers, the discussion can be just as tense for them.
-According Joel Myers (Memphis Business Journal) in many organisations, performance appraisals only occur when management is building a case to terminate someone, and being far and in between there can be a lot anxiety to the lead up of one.
+According to Joel Myers (Memphis Business Journal), in many organizations, performance appraisals only occur when management is building a case to terminate someone, and being far and in between, there can be a lot of anxiety to the lead-up of one.
 Furthermore, according to SHRM, second only to firing an employee, managers cite performance appraisals as the task they dislike the most, being uncomfortable in the role of judge.
 With these ideas in mind, it’s no wonder that the result is a mutual dread of performance appraisals.

 So why do them?